catalyst-cloud/catalystcloud-docs/source/load-balancer/_scripts/layer4-files/heat-example.rst

 Once you have these resources created, we are going to need to gather some information about them before we can construct our heat template.
-We will need to find find the following variables for our template:
+We will need to find the following variables for our template:

 - The subnet ID of the network your webservers are on.
 You can find this